yingyonghui/CommPath/README.md

 load("path_to_download/HCC.tumor.3k.RData")
 ```
 This dataset consists of 3 varibles, 2 of which are required for CommPath input:
-***tumor.expr*** : expression matrix of gene * cell.
+***tumor.expr*** : the expression matrix of gene $\times$ cell.
 Expression values are required to be first normalized by the library-size and log-transformed;
-***tumor.label*** : a vector of lables indicating identity classes of cells in the expression matrix, and the order of lables should match the order of cells in the expression matrix; usrs may also provide a data frame containing the meta infomation of cells with the row names matching the cells in the expression matrix and a column named as ***Cluster*** must be included to indicate identity classes of cells.
+***tumor.label*** : a vector of lables indicating identity classes of cells in the expression matrix, and the order of lables should match the order of cells in the expression matrix; usrs may also provide a dataframe containing the meta infomation of cells with the row names matching the cells in the expression matrix and a column named ***Cluster*** must be included to indicate identity classes of cells.
 The remaining one variable ***tumor.obj*** is the CommPath object created from ***tumor.expr*** and ***tumor.label*** and processed by CommPath standard procedures.
-This variable would be temporarily ignored since we will recrate it by the following steps.
+This variable would be temporarily ignored since we will recreate it by the following steps.
 #### Identification of marker ligands and receptors
 We start CommPath analysis by creating a CommPath object:
 ```
-# Classify the species of the scRNA-seq experiment by the species parameter
-# CommPath now enable the analysis of scRNA-seq experiment from human (hsapiens) and mouse (mmusculus).
 tumor.obj <- createCommPath(expr.mat = sample.expr,
 		cell.info = sample.label,
 		species = "hsapiens")